Call to book01904 521 936

 Day 2 - Atlanta and Chattanooga

 We visit Atlanta, a railway city that played a crucial part in the American Civil War.
 We begin at the Martin Luther King Center and Church, which pays homage to the civil rights movement he was a driving force of.
-We continue to the World of Coca Cola where we have time to explore before making our way to the city of Chattanooga.
+We make our way to the city of Chattanooga.
 Set on the banks of the Tennessee River and surrounded by the Appalachian Mountains, Chattanooga is nicknamed the 'Scenic City'.
 We board the Lookout Mountain Incline Railway for a journey on one of the world's steepest rail-ways, taking in views across the sprawling city below as well as the striking mountains and river.

 Day 3 - Lynchburg and Jack Daniel’s Distillery